 Lawsuit Questions for Children Under The Age of 18 (What to Expect at the Hearing to Approve the Settlement)

 - Please state your name for the record.

-- Mr/Ms .X, did you bring suit against Defendants individually and as parent and next friend of MINOR, for personal injuries occurring on or about the (Date), as set forth in Plaintiff’s Petition filed today docket no. ………, District Court of Oklahoma County, State of Oklahoma.
+- Mr/Ms .X, did you bring suit against Defendants individually and as a parent and next friend of MINOR for personal injuries occurring on or about the (Date), as outlined in Plaintiff’s Petition filed today, docket no. _, District Court of Oklahoma County, State of Oklahoma.

 - Would you state for the record your relationship to MINOR?